jessonfoo/p001/week_3/8_cultural_blog.md

 ## Directions

 First, create a new HTML file for your this post in your [USERNAME].github.io website.
-Create a new HTML file and usethe date to name it `week3_cultural_blog.html`.
+Create a new HTML file and use the date to name it `week3_cultural_blog.html`.
 Copy the Code from your `blog_template`.
 Open your file and write a response to the following questions using the HTML you've learned.

 By now you should have completed at least one guided pairing session, three peer-pairing sessions, and submitted/received some feedback.
 (If you haven't, make sure you've 1.
 Submitted feedback for your session and 2.
 You've rated at least 20 pieces of feedback for unit 1.